chile88

 Carmen Sotomayor

-We were so excited, and our kids didn’t understand why, because they were young.
+We were so excited, and our kids didn’t understand why, because they were kids.
 And there we realized that, to protect them, we had never told them what the dictatorship was.
-So, in that time, before leaving [to celebrate], we told them what had happened in Chile, right there in that moment.
+So, at that time, before leaving, we told them what had happened in Chile, there at that time.

 Carmen Sotomayor Read More »